Posted in Uncategorized

 Fremont High School was named for John Charles Frémont, an American explorer, military officer, and politician.

-Horace Mann School started as Melrose Heights School and was later renamed Horace Mann.
+The Horace Mann School originated as Melrose Heights School and was later renamed in honor of Horace Mann.

 Original Horace Mann School circa 1915 photo by Cheney Photo Advertising